BryonyRBlack/onequiztorulethemall/README.md

 Once all questions have been answered, a page showing the final score and the option to play again is displayed.
 The font colour, and the styling matches the previous settings.

 ## Features left to implement
 In future updates, I would like to add more quiz options, such as The Simalarian, or The Unfinished Tales.
 I would also like to add a timer onto the questions, and a username section as I did not have time to complete this.
-I would also like to find a more accessable way to show the correct/incorrect answers.
+I would also like to find a more accessable way to show the correct/incorrect answers, currently the score does increase if correct for a screen reader to pick up.

 ## Testing
 I have run this on Google Chrome and Edge, and am satisfied this runs on both browers.
 I have tried this on different screen sizes in Goggle Developer Tools and happy this showed as expected.